For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.

-This is the default installation username for WordPress and one of the leading causes of brute force attacks on WordPress sites.
+This is the default installation user name for WordPress and one of the first areas of potential vulnerabilities hackers look for when attempting to break into the WordPress CMS.

-In this step-by-step tutorial, we’ll show you how to change your admin user name in WordPress from ‘admin’ to a more secure username.
+In this tutorial for non-technical WordPress users, we’ll show you how to change the WordPress admin user name from ‘admin’ to a more secure username.

-By default, on a new WordPress website installation, the first registered user is also the site administrator.
+Normally, in a new WordPress site, the first registered user is usually the administrator.

-Having the default WordPress user name admin is not recommended, as it puts your site at risk …
+Having the default WordPress username admin is not recommended, as it can out your website or blog at risk …

-Let’s change the WordPress admin user name to a more secure user name.
+Let’s change the WordPress admin user name from ‘admin’ to a more secure username.

-There are several ways to access your “Profile” section after logging into your admin area:
+There are several ways to view your username details after logging into WP:

-Click either on your user name, or click on the Edit link when hovering over the user name with your mouse …
+Click on the username, or the Edit link when hovering over the user name with your mouse …

-Or, select Edit My Profile from the “Howdy, User” menu near the top-right hand corner of your admin area …
+Or, select Edit My Profile from the “Howdy, User” menu at the top-right hand corner of your admin area …

-You can also go to your “Profile” screen by selecting Users > Your Profile from your admin menu.
+You can also visit your “Profile” section by selecting Users > Your Profile from the admin menu.

 Change Admin Username By Creating A New Admin User

-If your WordPress username is “admin,” here’s the easiest way to change your user name without going into your server:
+If your WordPress username is “admin,” here’s the easiest way to change your username without accessing your server:

-Next, create a better username, and assign your new user account the role of “Administrator”.
+Next, create a new username, and assign your new user account the role of “Administrator”.
 Remember to save your changes to update your settings …

 Log out of your WordPress admin area …